John Elmsley

-John Elmsley (1762 – April 29, 1805) was Chief Justice of Upper Canada and afterwards Lower Canada.
+John Elmsley (1762 – April 29, 1805) was Chief Justice of Upper Canada and afterwards of Lower Canada.
 In both of the Canadas he served as President of the Executive Council and Speaker of the Legislative Council.
 During the Hunter administration, he was the most powerful man in Upper Canada.
 In Lower Canada, from 1802 until his death he was second only in rank to the Lieutenant Governor.

 Early life in England

 In 1762, he was born in England at Marylebone, London.
 He was the first son of Alexander and Anne (Elligood) Elmsley.
-He was educated at Oriel College, Oxford, graduating BA in 1786, MA in 1789, and entered the Inner Temple in 1790.
+He was educated at Oriel College, Oxford, graduating BA in 1786, MA in 1789, and entering the Inner Temple in 1790.

 At London in July, 1796, he married Mary Hallowell, daughter of Captain Benjamin Hallowell III (1723-1799) R.N., of Roxbury, Boston, by his wife Mary, daughter of Thomas Boylston.
 Together they had at least one son, John Jr, who later followed him into the Executive Council of Upper Canada.
 Mrs Elmsley's Loyalist father was His Majesty's Commissioner of Customs for the Port of Boston at the time of the Boston Tea Party, which led the excited revolutionaries to persecute and expel the family from Boston, on pain of death.
 Mrs Elmsley was a niece of Governor Moses Gill and her brothers included Admiral Sir Benjamin Hallowell-Carew, one of Nelson's Band of Brothers, and Ward Hallowell (better known as Ward Nicholas Boylston), the great benefactor of Harvard University.
 Her mother was a first cousin of Susanna Boylston, the mother of the 2nd President of the United States, John Adams, and grandmother of the 6th President, John Quincy Adams.